pavel-kirienko/cyphal-bridge-and-router/README.md

-# Cyphal network bridge PoC
+# Cyphal network bridge & router PoC

 This is a visual aid for https://forum.opencyphal.org/t/cyphal-udp-routing-over-multiple-networks/1657/7?u=pavel.kirienko